 - You can always approach or contact a tutor for help or more information, but there are several other campus resources.
 The most important is the Office of Sexual Assault Prevention and Response (OSAPR), which is committed to supporting and empowering survivors of violence.
 OSAPR runs a 24-Hour Information/Support Line at (617) 495-9100.
 All assistance is confidential.
 Calling DOES NOT initiate an official university complaint--that choice is up to you.
 Preventing violence comes through education, personal and collective accountability, and social change.

-- University Health Services (UHS) and the Bureau of Study Counsel (BSC) provide a variety of confidential counseling resources.
+- University Health Services (UHS) provides confidential counseling resources.
 A report can be made to the sensitive crimes unit of the Harvard University Police Department (HUPD) by calling their 24-hour hotline at (617) 495-1976.

 Get the Facts:

 - Who are my Title IX Coordinators?

 - How can I get involved with prevention and education?